 What is seasonal allergic conjunctivitis?

-Sometimes referred to as “hay fever eyes,” seasonal allergic conjunctivitis is the inflammation of Conjunctiva – a thin layer of transparent skin covering the white portion, ‘Sclera’ of the eyeball and inner surface of the eyelids.
-The infection is triggered by seasonal allergens, namely pollen, animal dander and others.
+Sometimes referred to as “hay fever eyes,” seasonal conjunctivitis is the inflammation of Conjunctiva – a thin layer of transparent skin covering the white portion, ‘Sclera’ of the eyeball and inner surface of the eyelids.
+The eye infection is triggered by seasonal allergens, namely pollen, animal dander and others, leading to red eyes.
 This is different from ‘Perennial allergic conjunctivitis’ that occurs in response to dust mites and animal dander.
 Some children and their relatives may have one or other genetically predisposed seasonal allergic rhinitis, asthma, eczema.

 Common symptoms of conjunctivitis in children

 Your child may complain of ocular itching, redness of eyes, watering from eyes along with whitish mucous or ropy discharge.
 Some children may complain of dryness, burning sensation, pricking, and photophobia.
 The symptoms of conjunctivitis in children will vary from child to child.
 It is also important to note that your child will not display all these eye infection symptoms at once, but a combination of a few.

 To effectively manage conjunctivitis in children, you will need to begin by reducing the amount of pollen exposure.
 Making some environmental and lifestyle modifications in your child’s life can certainly help decrease recurrences.
 Here are a few key points to keep in mind while preventing seasonal allergic conjunctivitis.

 – As mentioned before, one of the biggest catalysts of conjunctivitis in children is pollen allergy.
 Pollen levels tend to be higher in the morning and towards early evening.
 Ensure your little one avoids outside activities during this time, and mitigate the risk of eye infection.